mate-academy/qa_pw_oop_composition_conduit/README.md

 - create page `BaseViewArticlePage`;
 - extend `ExternalViewArticlePage` and `InternalViewArticlePage` pages from the `BaseViewArticlePage`;
 * 2.5
-- create the `BaseViewArticleBlock` component;
+- create the `BaseArticleContentBlock` component;
-- extend the `ExternalViewArticleBlock` and `InternalViewArticleBlock` from the `BaseViewArticleBlock` component
+- extend the `GeneralArticleContentBlock` and `AuthorArticleContentBlock` from the `BaseArticleBody` component
-- initialize `InternalViewArticleBlock` component within the `InternalViewArticlePage` constructor;
+- initialize `GeneralArticleContentBlock` component within the `BaseViewArticlePage` constructor;
-- initialize `ExternalViewArticleBlock` component within the `ExternalViewArticlePage` constructor;
+- initialize `AuthorArticleContentBlock` component within the `InternalViewArticlePage` constructor;
 3. Run all the tests and make sure they are passing.

 ## Task Reporting